jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 Come up with a few URLs that will be representative candidates for performance analysis and optimization.
 You probably want some URLs that receive a **high amount of traffic**, have **relatively stable content** over time, and give a good **approximation of various features** of your website.

 Your landing page is a natural first candidate.
-For a newspaper, a popular past article would be another candidate.
+For a blog or a newspaper, a popular past article would be another candidate.

 For example, Wikimedia's performance team uses "Barack Obama" and "Sweden" articles from English Wikipedia in their benchmarks and performance monitoring.